 Whenever you want to re-create a frequency table or crosstab, you first need to figure out how many unique combinations of the factors there are, and how many observations there were for each factor combination.
 In this situation, we have two variables: ClassRank (which has three levels) and PickedAMajor (which has two levels).
 So there are 3*2 = 6 unique factor combinations.
 They are:

 When we go to enter our data in SPSS, we will need to create three new variables: ClassRank, PickedAMajor, and a frequency variable (let's name it "Freq").
 After entering the data, your Data View window should look like this:

-Now we need to weight the cases with respect to Freq (which has been labeled Count in the example image below).
+Now we need to weight the cases with respect to Freq.
 Click Data > Weight Cases.

 Click Weight cases by, then double-click Freq to move it to the Frequency Variable field.
 Click OK.